aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/header.md

 The Message ID is a random 256-bit value.

-Implementations MUST generate a fresh 256-bit random MessageID for each record encrypted.
+Implementations MUST generate a fresh 256-bit random MessageID, from a cryptographically secure source, for each record encrypted.

 ### Encrypt Legend